pkiel/notebook/_posts/2023-09-15-seawaterChemistryCalculations.md

 and respiration, are collectively referred to as the reef metabolism.
 Calcification releases two protons for every mole of calcium carbonate precipitated, and therefore will alter total alkalinity in a 2:1 ratio of $\Delta$TA : calcification.
-Photosynthesis and respiration alter pH, due to changes in CO2, but do not change TA.
+Photosynthesis and respiration alter DIC, due to changes in CO2, but do not change TA.
 Therefore, you can describe metabolic processes (calcification/photosynthesis), by knowing both DIC and TA.
 This is known as measuring the metabolic pulse of coral reefs